 It's important to note that a measurement must fall inside the displays viewable range in order to see the waveform.
 However, even if the waveform is outside of the viewable range of the display, a measurement can be taken and viewed on the digital readout.
 If the wave is outside of the display range, you can manually change the range by adjusting the Delay and Width values, or you can use the Auto Find feature located in the UTIL menu of the tabbed menu items.
-Refer to page 84 for additional information on the Auto Find feature.
+Refer to page 93 for additional information on the Auto Find feature.

 - A. Repeatability/Stability Indicator This indicator should be commonly used in conjunction with the digital thickness value displayed.
-When all the vertical bars are fully illuminated and the last digit on the digital thickness value is stable, the HPX is reliably measuring the same value multiple times per second. - B. Battery Icon Indicates the remaining amount of battery life. - C. Detect Indicator The broken vertical line displays the zero crossing, or flank detection point on the waveform where the measurement has been obtained. - D. Gate An electronic feature that allows the user to monitor signals inside the boundaries of the gate settings.
-The height of the gate from the baseline is known as the threshold, and controls the sensitivity of the reflections that trigger a detection from the opposite surface of the material. - E. Baseline The horizontal trace across the A-scan presentation for a no signal zero amplitude condition.
-It represents time, in terms of thickness/depth.
+When all the vertical bars are fully illuminated and the last digit on the digital thickness value is stable, the PMX2-DL is reliably measuring the same value multiple times per second. - B. Battery Icon Indicates the remaining amount of battery life. - C. Detect Indicator The broken vertical line displays the zero crossing, or flank detection point on the waveform where the measurement has been obtained. - D. Baseline The horizontal trace across the A-scan presentation for a no signal zero amplitude condition.
+It represents time, in terms of thickness/depth. - E. Gate An electronic feature that allows the user to monitor signals inside the boundaries of the gate settings.
+The height of the gate from the baseline is known as the threshold, and controls the sensitivity of the reflections that trigger a detection from the opposite surface of the material.

 - F. Measurement Scale Represents thickness values over a defined measurement range, and is labeled at the calibrated hash marks on the display (X) axis. - G. Digital Material Thickness Value The thickness of the base material. - H. Minimum Thickness Value Dynamically updates the minimum value during a scan, and displays the minimum thickness value found.
 Note: Only visible when high speed scan mode is enabled. - I. Units The current measurement units (English, Metric). - J. Velocity The current material velocity value setting.
-Displayed in English or Metric units, depending on current units settting. - K. RECT waveform The half cycle, either positive or negative polarity, of the RF sine wave created by the reflected sound from the test material. - L. Maximum Thickness Value Dynamically updates the maximum value during a scan, and displays the minimum thickness value found.
-Note: Only visible when high speed scan mode is enabled. - M. Feature Status Bar Indicates the features currently enabled and in use, in the following order: - Measurement Mode (P-E, E-E, E-EV) - Differential Mode (ON/OFF) - High Speed Scan Mode (ON/OFF) - Alarm Mode (ON/OFF/AUDIBLE) - Gain Setting (Manual & Automatic (AGC))
+Displayed in English or Metric units, depending on current units settling. - K. RECT waveform The half cycle, either positive or negative polarity, of the RF sine wave created by the reflected sound from the test material. - L. Maximum Thickness Value Dynamically updates the maximum value during a scan, and displays the minimum thickness value found.
+Note: Only visible when high speed scan mode is enabled. - M. Feature Status Bar Indicates the features currently enabled and in use, in the following order: - Measurement Mode (P-E, E-E, I-E, I-E-E) - Differential Mode (ON/OFF) - High Speed Scan Mode (ON/OFF) - Alarm Mode (ON/OFF/AUDIBLE) - Gain Setting (Manual & Automatic (AGC))